-While a record of arrest(s) will not be used as the basis for termination, an arrest may, however, trigger an investigation to determine whether the participant actually engaged in disqualifying criminal activity.
-As part of its investigation, COC may obtain the police report associated with the arrest and consider the reported circumstances of the arrest.
-COC may also consider:
+While a record or records of arrest will not be used as the sole basis for termination, an arrest may, however, trigger an investigation to determine whether the participant actually engaged in disqualifying criminal activity.
+As part of its investigation, COC the PHA may obtain the police report associated with the arrest and consider the reported circumstances of the arrest.
+COC The PHA may also consider: